kubesphere/website/content/en/docs/installing-on-linux/introduction/multioverview.md

 ## Step 1: Prepare Linux Hosts

 Please see the requirements for hardware and operating system shown below.
-To get started with multi-node installation, you need to prepare at least three hosts according to the following requirements.
+To get started with multi-node installation in this demo, you need to prepare at least three hosts according to the following requirements.
+It is possible to install KubeSphere on two nodes with enough resources planned.

 ### System Requirements